alexharri/website/posts/planes.md

 ### Finding the point of intersection

-Having computed the normal and handled parallel planes, we can move onto finding a point $p$ along the line of intersection.
+Having computed the normal and handled parallel planes, we can move on to finding a point $p$ along the line of intersection.

 Since the line describing a plane-plane intersection is infinite, there are infinitely many points we could choose as $p$.